 Do not use water fountains or spigots for cleaning purposes.
 Wash dishes in a container at your campsite.
 Dump used water in camp sink located at the restrooms.

-RV dump station is located at the Cougar Rock campground and is available for your use at no cost.
+RV dump station located at the Cougar Rock campground is CLOSED for 2021 season until further notice.